jshrake/ddg/README.rst

 ddg plays nice with all the unix-like utilities you know and love
 ::

-   $ echo "shark" | ddg -l
+   $ echo "shark" | ddg -d -l

 Use `-j` to output the `json response`_ from the API
 ::

     $ ddg simpsons characters -j >> file.txt

-You can even do a silly thing such as
+Attempt to print definition urls for all file and folder names in your current directory
 ::

-    $ ls | ddg -u
+    $ ls | ddg -du

 Thanks
 =======